-Tamworth is the major centre for the broader catchment area of Northern Inland New South Wales (NSW) which has a growing population of more than 200,000 people encompassing other major towns such as Inverell, Armidale and Gunnedah.
-Tamworth is also the largest population centre in the New England North West planning region.
+Tamworth City is the major centre for Northern Inland New South Wales (NSW) which has a growing population of more than 200,000 people and encompasses other major towns such as Inverell, Armidale and Gunnedah.
+Tamworth is the largest population centre in the New England North West planning region.
 The region's geographic location is shown in Figure 2.